skiwithuge/simple_bash_scripts/README.md

 manually configure redshift to change the color of the screen
 #### rescin
 quick cinnamon restarter
+#### procmemory
+a script that calculates the max min and average RAM usage
 ## Installation
 add the permission "+x" to the files